samsuh/2025-learnings/README.md

 10/3 - built server. had a lot of trouble trying to figure out why it wont post to the monitor. current best theory is that the mobo requires using VGA cables for monitor out when in my specific configuration (using am5 chipset without dedicated GPU). i've done what i can via IPMI, but i think it's best to just get a cheap VGA monitor so i can directly access things like BIOS and installing an OS.

+The To Do list is filling up:
+- set ECC in BIOS
+- look into making IPMI IP address static
+- get ubuntu server installed
+- do keygen in ubuntu usb-stick instance. prereq: get keygen software on usb stick.
+- when env is set up, look into the clients and get everything set up. the end goal is running a validator on testnet, and maintaining it until im completely comfortable/bored. test different scenarios and get a feel for the ecosystem and how everything works